SkylerJohnson102020/reading-notes/read03.md

 2. You stage the modified file
 3. Then commit staged commands

-### Here is a list of things you need to know
+# Here is a list of things you need to know
-# ACP. or Add, Commit, Push
+## ACP. or Add, Commit, Push
 - git add file - this will add a file
 - git commit - this will commit any changes to the file
 - git push - this will commit changes to github

 The above commands are extremely important.
 Here are some more:
+- git add . - add any and all changes made
 - git init - This command initializes existing repo
 - git commit -m "any message here" - to add a note regarding possible changes
 - git clone url of website - by cloning, you will have copied all versions of all files for a project.
 This will creat a dir. called "test" with a .git directory inside, which has all the files copied.